Tablerase/42_Piscine_Mobile/Modules/mobileModule05-Data_Display/advanced_diary_app/README.md

 4. Configure the app:

    - Use the `.env.example` file to create a `.env` file with your Firebase configuration.
+     - Fill in the necessary environment variables with your Firebase project details.
+   - Generate assets/fonts/services files for Android:
+     - Run the following command to generate the necessary assets and services files:
+       ```bash
+       npx expo prebuild
+       ```
+     - This will create the `android/app/src/main/res` directory with the necessary files.

 5. Run the app:
    ```bash